Apex Cursor

 Limits.getFetchCallsOnApexCursor() and Limits.getLimitFetchCallsOnApexCursor()

-These help you track how many rows and fetch calls you’ve used in the current transaction.
+These methods help track how many rows and fetch calls have been used in the current transaction.

 4. Exceptions to Know

-System.TransientCursorException – a temporary issue; the transaction can be retried
+System.TransientCursorException – indicates a temporary issue where the transaction can be retried

 Example: Using Apex Cursors in a Queueable Class

-To understand how Apex Cursors work in practice, here’s a simple example that demonstrates how to retrieve records in chunks and process them using a Queueable Apex job.
+The following example demonstrates how Apex Cursors can retrieve records in chunks and process them using a Queueable Apex job.

 public class QueryChunkingQueueable implements Queueable {